 Historical Education Programming Series

 Every month, discover a new perspective on Portage County's history through our Talking Points Historical Education Programming Series.
-This series, provided free to the public by a grant from the Community Foundation of Central Wisconsin, looks to tell the impactful and diverse stories of this place we call home.
+This series, provided free to the public, looks to tell the impactful and diverse stories of this place we call home.

 Beth Israel Synagogue Museum - 1475 Water Street, Stevens Point

 Join us as we take a deep dive into the Polish History of Stevens Point during the Dozynki Harvest Festival!
 The Polish heritage in Portage County is one of the area's defining features.
 First settling in Stevens Point in 1857, Polish immigrants and their descendants left a mark on our communities that lasts to this day.